Applications for 2018 Scholarships & Grants Open – Deadline April 15, 2018

 About Mr. Sobers

-Mr. Arley Sobers, who passed away in an untimely manner in 2008, dedicated over two decades of his working life in the service of the Caribbean Tourism Organization.
+Arley Sobers passed away in an untimely manner in 2008.
+Mr. Sobers dedicated over two decades of his working life in the service of the Caribbean Tourism Organization.
 He was very determined to ensure that tourism statistical information and research disseminated with respect to the Caribbean was accurate, reliable and properly validated, thus reflecting the very high standards which he demanded of himself and of those who worked with him.
 He was of high intellect, analytical, and very fair in his deliberations with all.
 From very early on in his career he clearly recognized tourism’s importance to the economies of the Caribbean, and while Mr. Sobers worked primarily in the area of research and statistics, his overall influence and contribution to Caribbean tourism was wide reaching.

 Audrey Palmer Award